-Although he had never been to Ljubljana, famous composer Ludwig van Beethoven (1770–1827) became an honorary member of the Ljubljana Philharmonic Society in 1819.
-National and University Library (NUK) in Ljubljana keeps a transcript of the Pastoral Symphony, with Beethoven’s own corrections.
+Although there is no historical evidence he was in Ljubljana, famous composer Ludwig van Beethoven (1770–1827) became an honorary member of the Ljubljana Philharmonic Society in 1819.
+The National and University Library (NUK) in Ljubljana keeps a transcript of the Pastoral Symphony, with Beethoven’s own hand corrections.

 In a letter dated 4 May 1819, Ludwig van Beethoven came into contact with Ljubljana and the representatives of the city’s rich musical scene of that time.

 He warmly thanked for the diploma on his election as an honorary member of the Ljubljana Philharmonic Society, which was presented to him on March 15 of the same year in Vienna.
 In his gratitude, Beethoven sent a copy of his still unpublished Pastoral Symphony (Symphony in F major, opus 68), with his own corrections.

 Today, Beethoven’s gratitude letter to Ljubljana Philharmonic Society is kept in the Beethoven archive in Bonn, Germany.

 In his letter Beethoven wrote that he can appreciate the recognition for his trifling merits in musical art, acknowledged to him by the Ljubljana Philharmonic Society by this honouring.